Nottingham Team

 Read Profile

-Stacey also has a specialized focus on managing Long Term Health Conditions.
+Stacey also has a specialised focus on managing Long-Term Health Conditions.
 Her current areas of interest include Long Covid, Chronic Fatigue Syndrome/Myalgic Encephalomyelitis (ME), and medically unexplained symptoms.
 Before transitioning to private practice, Stacey dedicated 11 years to working in further and higher education and spent 5 years in the NHS.
 This includes 3 years within Talking Therapies Services.

 Qualifications